 Table of Contents

-Suzanne Midori Hanna, PhD, is a marriage and family therapist with over 30 years’ experience as a clinician, educator, and program developer.
-She is the author of The Practice of Family Therapy: Key Elements Across Models (5th edition).
-As a clinical fellow and approved supervisor of the American Association for Marriage and Family Therapy, she has been a faculty member, program director, or program developer for COAMFTE-accredited programs in Wisconsin, Kentucky, California and Minnesota.
+Suzanne Midori Hanna, Ph.D., is a marriage and family therapist with over 30 years’ experience as a clinician, educator, and program developer.
+She is the author of The Practice of Family Therapy: Key Elements Across Models (fifth edition).
+As a clinical fellow and approved supervisor of the American Association for Marriage and Family Therapy, she has been a faculty member, program director, and program developer for COAMFTE-accredited programs in Wisconsin, Kentucky, California, and Minnesota.
 She currently teaches for Capella University, USA.

 "Suzanne Midori Hanna’s book is a must-read primer going beyond conventional couple and family therapy perspectives in understanding the brain’s functioning.
 It is a delightful guide full of important information for those wanting to know more about the transparent brain.
 It focuses on an ecosystemic approach weaving multicultural and contextual perspectives.
 She covers critical issues from the neuroscience of racism and cultural wounding to the soul food for the therapeutic relationship.
 Read this book - and learn from one of the best." - Manijeh Daneshpour, PhD, distinguished professor of couple and family Therapy, Alliant International University